Explore a little science at the beach with these fun activities!

 A day at the beach is what summer dreams are made of when you're a kid -- sandcastles, seashells and splashing in the waves.

-So grab a blanket & some sunscreen and join us as we explore a little science.
-Then browse through all the great ideas and share how you have fun at the beach!
+So grab a blanket & some sunscreen and join us as we explore a little science at the seashore.

 A visit to the beach can be a fun learning experience.